Arkaeriit/reflet/README.md

 ## Connection to memory
 ### Word size
-To be able to work, an ASRM processor needs a connection to some RAM (or RAM and ROM) where values can be stored and machine code can be read.
-As this document describes no word size for an ASRM processor.
+To be able to work, a Reflet processor needs a connection to some RAM (or RAM and ROM) where values can be stored and machine code can be read.
+As this document describes no word size for a Reflet processor.
-The ASRM processor word size should be 8 bits times a power of two.
+The Reflet processor word size should be 8 bits times a power of two.
 The memory should have a data bus the same size as the processor word size.
 Each byte of the RAM should be addressable to fetch individual instructions in each byte.
-Except in the case of overflows, ASRM machine code should work with ASRM processor of various word sizes.
+Except in the case of overflows, Reflet machine code should work with Reflet processor of various word sizes.

 ### Starting address
-Any byte is a valid ASRM instruction.
-To enable a minimal value of error-correcting, the 4 first byte of a machine code file can be reserved for the "ASRM" magic word.
+Any byte is a valid Reflet instruction.
+To enable a minimal value of error-correcting, the 4 first byte of a machine code file can be reserved for the "Reflet" magic word.
 To enable the existence of the magic word, the program starts at the 5th byte, at address 4.

 ## Interruptions
-An ASRM processor can react to external interruption and do special routines.
+A Reflet processor can react to external interruption and do special routines.
 There are 4 different interruptions going from 0 (the highest priority to 3, the lowest priority).

 To use interrupts, you must first tell the processor what is its interrupt routine.
 To do so, you must use the setint instruction with the number of the instruction as an argument while the address of the interruption routine is in the working register.
 Then, you must enable the interruption by setting to 1 the correct bit on the status register.
 The interruption is now set and enabled.